awsdocs/iam-user-guide/doc_source/id_roles_providers_create_saml_relying-party.md

 +  [Overview of the role to allow SAML\-federated access to your AWS resources](id_roles_providers_saml.md#CreatingSAML-configuring-role)\.
 This topic discusses using SAML\-specific keys in IAM policies and how to use them to restrict permissions for SAML\-federated users\.
 + [Configuring SAML assertions for the authentication response](id_roles_providers_create_saml_assertions.md)\.
 This topic discusses how to configure SAML claims that include information about the user\.
 The claims are bundled into a SAML assertion and included in the SAML response that is sent to AWS\.
 You must ensure that the information needed by AWS policies is included in the SAML assertion in a form that AWS can recognize and use\.
 +  [Integrating third\-party SAML solution providers with AWS](id_roles_providers_saml_3rd-party.md)\.
 This topic provides links to documentation provided by third\-party organizations about how to integrate identity solutions with AWS\.

+**Note**
+If you need to support SAML federation across Regions, see the AWS Security Blog article [How to use regional SAML endpoints for failover](http://aws.amazon.com/blogs/security/how-to-use-regional-saml-endpoints-for-failover)\.